aistdio/ArtRef/README.md

 It works poorly with image rotation function (which was implemented in case the app shows images with wrong angle)

 Those problems are surely fixable, but I don't have the time nor motivation to upgrade it right now.
-If there will be enough attention to the app, I will fix main problems which were described.
+If there will be enough attention to the app, I will fix main problems which were described and also add other features.
-You can also DM me at [discord.com/users/nyandato](https://discord.com/users/nyandato)
+You can also DM me at discord @nyandato